dannydi12/pi-led-server/README.md

 Simply send HTTP requests to the API to control the LED strip.

-Get a list of available routines to execute:
+Get a list of available routines that can be executed:
 ```
 curl --request GET 'http://[raspberrypi-ip]:8000/routines' \
 --header 'Authorization:[your-secret-key]'